replicatedhq/help-center/content/docs/kubernetes/getting-started/overview.md

 * If existing Kubernetes specs are not available, writing them only to support an enterprise installation might take extra time.
 In this case, the learning curve of Docker Swarm could be a good choice.

 ## Overview
-The process to ship your application in Replicated consists of the following steps:
+The process to distribute your application in Replicated consists of the following steps:

 1. Create a vendor account on the [Replicated Vendor Portal](https://vendor.replicated.com/signup).
 1. Prepare the images required by your app.
 You can either: